joshb738/Stock-Analysis/README.md

 ## Project Overview

 ### Purpose
-The following analysis was performed to improve the efficiency and perfomance of VBA code used to analze stock date.
+The following analysis was performed to compare the annual perfomace of a select amount of green energy stocks.
+The following analysis was performed using VBA improve the efficiency and perfomance of VBA code used to analze stock data.

 ### Results

+##### Stock Perforamce
+201
 1. **2017 Results**

    a) **Original Code**